dosullivan019/EA_Atlantis_dev/Calibration/ModelCalibration.md

 ### Ice
 KI_XXX, KN_XXX and KS_XXX are much lower for the ice species.

-mum_IPL and mum_IDF is also quite low compared to other primary prodcucers.
+mum_IPL and mum_IDF is also quite low compared to other primary producers.